-Imperva Data Security Fabric and Prisma Cloud by Palo Alto Networks compete in the data security and cloud security market.
-Based on flexibility, integration capabilities, and a licensing model that suits dynamic environments, Prisma Cloud appears to have an edge, especially in cloud-native architectures.
+Imperva Data Security Fabric and Prisma Cloud by Palo Alto Networks compete in the data and cloud security market.
+Prisma Cloud has an edge due to its comprehensive cloud-native application protection capabilities in multi-cloud environments, complemented by its integration, automation, and CI/CD capabilities.

 My thoughts on the pricing, setup cost, and licensing of the Imperva SecureSphere Database Security are that it could be more competitive.